russmckendrick/records/content/albums/computer-world-2058343/index.md

 styles: ["Electro", "Synth-pop"]
 ---

-Computer World (German: Computerwelt) is the eighth studio album by German electronic band Kraftwerk, released on 10 May 1981.The album deals with the themes of the rise of computers within society.
+Computer World (German: Computerwelt) is the eighth studio album by German electronic band Kraftwerk, released on 11 May 1981.
+It was accompanied by four singles, including a double A-side UK no. 1 featuring "Computer Love".
+The album is themed around computer technology and its rise within society.
 In keeping with the album's concept, Kraftwerk showcased their music on an ambitious world tour.
-The compositions are credited to Ralf Hütter, Florian Schneider, and Karl Bartos.
 As was the case with the two previous albums, Computer World was released in both German- and English-language editions.